 These aesthetic aspects are just a few of the things you could discuss with your surgeon when you cover what your new boob goals are.

 If you want to be satisfied with the size of your breasts after your augmentation I have a top piece of advice for you...

 Seriously girl, the best way to handle the 'size' part is to think about it in terms of 'look'.

 What cup size do you want to LOOK like?

 Now this bit IS tricky.

-There's no way to accurately say what size you'll be when your implants have been placed and are fully settled.
+There's no way to accurately say what size you'll be when your breast implants have been placed and are fully settled.
 Some of us gobble up cc's (the volume implants are measured in) and in some women cc's go a looooong way.